 There are some important and basic features of a will that many people don’t know about such as:

 - Any person who is of the legal age of 18 or older can have a will made.

-- If all the heirs nominated in a while are minors, then a guardian must be named to look after the children and their estate until they are 18 and above.
+- If all the heirs nominated in a will are minors, then a guardian must be named to look after the children and their estate until they are 18 and above.

 - Wills are revocable and can be altered by the benefactor at any point in time without any mandatory court permit.

-- The property, estate, funds and all other assets set to disturbed are directly transferred to all those designated.
+- The property, estate, funds and all other assets set to distributed are directly transferred to all those designated.
 Any legal body doesn’t have any control or influence on the allocation.